Substance Use While Pregnant – Is the Baby Okay?

-If you use drugs on a regular basis, you are probably wondering how to handle this during pregnancy.
-You are probably afraid of harming the baby, but don't know how to break the habit.
+If you use drugs regularly, you are probably wondering how to handle this during pregnancy.
+You are probably afraid of harming the baby but don't know how to break the habit.

 First of all: The fact that you are dealing with this issue and are looking for support reveals your courage and sense of responsibility.
 This could be your first move towards improving your entire situation.

 Your next step is to be open with your doctor about this.
-He or she knows which substances should be discontinued immediately, which ones should be replaced by others, and which ones even need to be continued.
+They know which substances should be discontinued immediately, which ones should be replaced by others, and which ones even need to be continued.
 Your doctor will weigh what is feasible and possible for you against what will cause you and your baby as little harm as possible.
-Good medical supervision opens up more options for reducing health risks to the baby.
+Placing yourself under excellent medical supervision opens up more options for reducing health risks to the baby.